- International Deadlines

 If you take the SAT or ACT multiple times, the best score from a single testing date will be used to process your file.

 If you ranked in the 3rd or 4th quartile of your high school class, received a GED, were home-schooled, attended a non-accredited high school or do not meet UHCL’s automatic or assured admissions criteria, you will be considered for admission through our Individual Review Process.
-You may also be required to submit the following information in addition to your application and SAT or ACT scores:

 - Graduate in the top 10% of their Texas high school class and who successfully completed the Foundation Program at the Distinguished Level of Achievement, the Recommended High School Program or the Distinguished Achievement Program will receive automatic admission to UHCL.